oliveirasamuel5959/javascript-amazon-project/notes.md

-## Rules for javascript software development
+## Rules for JavaScript Software Development

 1. Save the data (Model)
 2. Generate the HTML (View)
 3. Make it interactive (Controller)

-## Jasmine testing framework
+## Jasmine Testing Framework

 1. Make changes to code
 2. Re-run the tests
 3. Save to Git

+## Object-Oriented Programming